mersesarvari/chess-masters/public/README.md

 ## Usage

 1. Start a Game:
-   Bot vs Player: Start a game against the Chess Masters Bot on Chess.com.
+   Bot vs Player: Start a game against the ChessSolve Bot on Chess.com.
 The bot will automatically read the chessboard and suggest moves.
 You have to start hte bot after every game for safety reasons.
    Player vs Player: During a game, the bot can read the board and suggest the best moves for both players.
 2. Game Board Display:
    The bot will provide a visual representation of the current chess board.